-Terang and Mortlake Health Service's main financial risks include credit risk, liquidity risk, interest rate risk, foreign currency risk and equity price risk.
+Terang and Mortlake Health Service's main financial risks include credit risk, liquidity risk and interest rate risk.
 Terang and Mortlake Health Service manages these financial risks in accordance with its financial risk management policy.

 Terang and Mortlake Health Service uses different methods to measure and manage the different risks to which it is exposed.
 Primary responsibility for the identification and management of financial risks rests with the Accountable Officer.